ashokgit/port-watcher/README.md

 make logs-since VERIFY_SINCE=30                  # show last 30s logs
 make verify-port-logs PORT=5801 VERIFY_SINCE=60  # grep events for a specific port
 ```

+### Event-driven alternatives (eBPF)

+For near-zero-overhead and lossless detection, consider an event-driven approach using eBPF (listening to `bind()`/`listen()`):

+- Tracee: runtime tracing focused on security/forensics.
+- Cilium Tetragon: security observability and runtime enforcement.
+- Falco: CNCF runtime security with an eBPF driver.

+These tools emit events as ports are opened/closed instead of polling, and can integrate with alerting/metrics stacks.

 ## Limitations